RajRitesh/Periodic-Table/README.md

 * I have used hover effect in each element so that it looks more beautiful.<br>
 * When click on any Element then the Wikipedia of that element will be open. <br>

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](License.txt) file for details